hithacker/number-guessing-on-ivr/README.md

 An IVR based number guessing game.

+You can play it by dialling this number +91 40 3941 1020 and dialling pin 6829 when it asks.

+It's little slow at this point.
+I will try to make it faster if I get some time in next few days.

 ## Running Locally

 Make sure you have Clojure installed.
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).